JRKagumba/2D-video-based-exercise-classification/README.md

 ## Overview

-This project aims to create an exerrcise detection algorithm that only requires 2D video of an individual performing the exercise.
+This project aims to create an exercise detection algorithm that only requires 2D video of an individual performing the exercise.
 The algorithm combines elements of coordinate-based, velocity-based, and probabilistic approaches through a data-driven model.
 A time series model is created, using coordinate- and velocity-based features to predict the likelihood of an exercise being performed.

 ## Background and Motivation